Roberto0059/Network-Diagram/README.md

 <h2>Network Diagram Project Description</h2>

-- Your team has been hired by my company to build and secure my network.
-The goal of this assignment is for your team to build out and secure my network as much as possible.
+- You have been hired by my company to build and secure my network.
+The goal of this assignment is for you to build out and secure my network as much as possible.
 Everything in the I.T. world will be focused on securing a network in one way or another.
 By doing this, this will help you better understand the concept of defense in-depth and how hard it is to implement security within a budget.
 - Those items are as follows: